Until now, the general approach has been that a company cannot claim privilege against its own...

 Disputes can arise between purchasers and sellers of a company following completion of the transaction.
 These disputes can relate to completion accounts.

 Completion accounts are accounts of the company that detail its assets and liabilities at the date of completion.
 If a share purchase agreement contains a completion accounts mechanism, then the actual purchase price paid by a purchaser is calculated in accordance with the assets and liabilities on the date of completion, rather than a pre-determined value.
+This can cause disputes, for example, where the buyer and seller come to a different calculation of the payment due.

 Disputes can arise between purchasers and sellers of a company following completion of the transaction.
 These disputes can relate to earn-out clauses.